Charged with a Crime? Call for a consultation

 Most people wind up with a DWI (driving while impaired) charge when they’re out having a good time with friends or family – they are at the beach or camping, or perhaps spending the day elsewhere in North Carolina.
 However, where you get charged with DWI can make a big difference in how your case is handled, and the potential penalties you might face if convicted.

-The federal DWI lawyers at Randall & Stump, Criminal Defense Attorneys have extensive experience handling both state and federal drunk driving cases.
-As a result, we know how to navigate the process efficiently.
 If you’ve been charged with a federal DWI, you need an attorney who knows both the federal and state laws in order to get the best possible result.
-Call us at (980) 237-4579, or contact us online to schedule a free consultation and discuss how we can help you.
+Call us at (980) 237-4579, or contact us online to schedule an initial case evaluation and discuss how we can help you.

 The general rule of thumb is that you can be charged with a federal DWI if you are arrested for driving while under the influence of alcohol or drugs on federally-owned property.
 Examples include: